UGent-DICT/puppet-keypair/README.md

 ## Development

 **Note on running tests:** Since we are preforming some gpg operations during the tests, your machine might run out of randomness.
 You can use the following tool(s) to generate more entropy:

 * [rngd](https://github.com/nhorman/rng-tools): rng-tools contains a deamon to help with supplying additional entropy to /dev/random using hardware devices.
-* [haveged](http://www.issihosts.com/haveged/): A simple entropy daemon using the HAVEGE algorithm
+* [haveged](http://www.issihosts.com/haveged/): A simple entropy daemon using the HAVEGE algorithm.